ekamradt/wcf/README.md

 # Interview Code Request

 ### Overview
 When you run the application the Report prints to the console.
+The secret of the report is a database view, in the file src/main/resources/db/migration/SQL_01.sql

 The application stays active and allows REST queries to fetch the report and get and add cell phones.
 If this were a real app, we'd add CRUD for cell phones and their usage, as well as, search filters